 So the scene was set like it was out of a movie, Holmes-LeDoux on National television in the underdog’s hometown.
 Could LeDoux shock the world?

 With the sound of the opening bell still echoing throughout the Met Center, it became clear that Scott LeDoux was as overmatched as the lopsided prefight odds had indicated.
 Where Holmes was fast, smooth, coordinated, and energetic, LeDoux was ponderous, herky-jerky, cumbersome, and listless.
 To keep Holmes slightly off-balance, LeDoux had adopted a more defensive style, slinking clumsily around the ring, hoping, he had said, to reach Holmes in the late rounds.
 He would never reach the late rounds as Holmes slowly beat the fight out of LeDoux.
 The fight would mercifully be stopped in the seventh round.
 LeDoux and the crowd were incredulous that the fight had been halted but it was going to end badly for LeDoux had it continued.
+Check out the top Boxing Betting strategies.

 Thanks for reading Scott LeDoux: The Fighting Frenchman and his shot at the title!
 Pretty sure you enjoyed the read.
 If you are into placing some bets on boxing, you should certainly check our overview of the best boxing betting sites for US bettors.